 The SPI variations you'll typically need to worry the most about is the clock polarity and clock phase discussed above.

-The bit rate is the fastest speed the CLK line will operate at.
-This can vary wildly with the application, from a few hundred bits per second, to many tens of MHz.
+The bit rate is the fastest speed at which the CLK line will operate.
+This can vary wildly with the application, from a few hundred bits per second to many tens of MHz.
 Since the CLK line provides us when to read the data line, there is no significant difference in how things operate, assuming all the devices can keep up.

-Data is sent over the SPI most significant bit first.
-However, you may find yourself using SPI code or a SPI hardware peripheral with synchronous serial that isn't strictly SPI.
+Data are sent over the SPI most significant bit first.
+However, you may find yourself using SPI code or an SPI hardware peripheral with synchronous serial that isn't strictly SPI.

-In most applications data sent over and SPI is byte oriented.
-However, there is no fast rule in this area, so technically any number of bits could comprise a word.
-SPI synchronizes using the Enable (or SS) line - there is no delimiter to specify when one word ends and the next begins.
+In most applications, data sent over an SPI are byte-oriented.
+However, there is no fast rule in this area, so technically, any number of bits could comprise a word.
+SPI synchronizes using the Enable (or SS) line; there is no delimiter to specify when one word ends and the next begins.